karhoo/karhoo-android-ui-sdk/uisdk/README.md

 #### Ride Details
 The ride details screen provides a breakdown of the trip details for an upcoming or past ride.
 The user can track the ride by opening the Trip screen, cancel an upcoming ride, contact the driver of an upcoming ride.
-On past rides, the user will now be able to provide trip feedback on completed trips

 <div align="center">
 <a href="https://karhoo.com">